Skip to main content

 Minimum version requirement

-We require cypress to be version 13.0.0 or greater.
+This package requires cypress version 13.0.0 or greater.

 Setup